apache/datafusion-comet/docs/source/contributor-guide/spark-sql-tests.md

 Here are the steps involved in running the Spark SQL tests with Comet, using Spark 3.4.3 for this example.

+## 1. Install Comet

-## Run `make release` in Comet to install the Comet JAR into the local Maven repository, specifying the Spark version.
+Run `make release` in Comet to install the Comet JAR into the local Maven repository, specifying the Spark version.

 ```shell
 PROFILES="-Pspark-3.4" make release
 ```

+## 2. Clone Spark and Apply Diff

-## Clone Apache Spark locally and apply diff
+Clone Apache Spark locally and apply the diff file from Comet.

 ```shell
 git clone git@github.com:apache/spark.git apache-spark